palaeoware/trevosim/docs/algorithmconcepts.rst

 Fitness calculation
 ^^^^^^^^^^^^^^^^^^^

-Every iteration, the fitness of every organism in the playing field is calculated (using an approach first described in Garwood et al. (`2019 <https://doi.org/10.1111/pala.12420>`_), and further detailed in Keating et al. (`2020 <https://doi.org/10.1093/sysbio/syaa012>`_).
+Every iteration, the fitness of every organism in the playing field is calculated (using an approach first described in Garwood et al. (`2019 <https://doi.org/10.1111/pala.12420>`_), and further detailed in Keating et al. (`2020 <https://doi.org/10.1093/sysbio/syaa012>`_)).
 To calculate fitness, TREvoSim uses an exclusive OR function (i.e. one that takes two inputs, outputs 1 where they differ, and 0 when they are the same) to calculate the `Hamming distance <https://en.wikipedia.org/wiki/Hamming_distance>`_ between the genome of the organism, and each mask in an environment in turn.
 For example, if there are three masks, the genome is compared to each in turn.
 The output of this operation has a one wherever inputs differ.
 The ones are summed across all output strings, so with three masks, by comparing every bit of the organism genome to the equivalent bit of each mask and summing the results, TREvoSim calculates a value between 0 and 3n.
 Fitness is then an integer calculated as the distance from a used-defined target value: by default that is zero, creating a sharp fitness peak in the environment (a small number of possible genome configurations can achieve maximal fitness), but setting this to e.g. 1.5n will allow a far wider range of genomic configurations to achieve maximal fitness.
 This approach is summarised in the figure below.

 .. figure:: _static/fitness_calculation.png
     :width: 400
     :align: center
+    :alt: The fitness calculation used in TREvoSim, described in the text

+    The TREvoSim fitness calculation

 Where multiple environments exist, each organism within a playing field is compared to all environments associated with that playing field, and assigned the maximal fitness achieved across all comparisons.
 This fitness calculation is carried out independently for each playing field when there are multiple playing fields.